goradd/goradd/README.md

 Goradd is architected to allow you to make changes and plug in other open-source software as you need.
 1) Fail fast.
-Most development processes go through a lengthy requirement analysis process, follow by a design process, and a lengthy build process, only to find out that what you built wasn't really what was needed.
+Most development processes go through a lengthy requirement analysis process, followed by a design process, and a lengthy build process, only to find out that what you built wasn't really what was needed.
 Instead, Goradd gets you a working website quickly, and then lets you build out your application incrementally.
 It tries to make it easy to restructure your website, even